sifive/wake/share/doc/wake/tutorial.md

 since nothing followed the `wake infoH`, but if we had written `wake infoH example` then `_args` would have been `"example", Nil`.

+As a side effect of this feature, any command-line arguments you want to pass to `wake` itself -- rather than to the function invoked -- must be given *before* the function name: `wake -v infoH` will increase the verbosity as expected, while `wake infoH -v` will not.

 Each executed job -- in other words, when wake calls out to an external program -- is recorded, and we can retrieve all the information about them as desired.